Bobby Caldwell: Career

 "What You Won't Do for Love" on Bobby Caldwell reached the top ten on the Billboard magazine Hot 100 (No. 9) R&B (No. 6), and Adult Contemporary (No. 10) charts.
-The song has been covered, remade and sampled many times.
-Caldwell remade it in 1998.
-It was covered by Go West, Phyllis Hyman, Roy Ayers, Michael Bolton, Intro, Boyz II Men and Snoh Aalegra and was sampled by Tupac Shakur for his hit "Do for Love".
+The song has been covered, remade and sampled many times, and Caldwell recorded a new version in 1998.
+Other interpretations were recorded by Go West, Phyllis Hyman, Roy Ayers, Michael Bolton, Intro, Boyz II Men, and Snoh Aalegra.
+The song was sampled by Tupac Shakur for his hit "Do for Love".
 It was covered by Elliott Yamin during the fifth season of American Idol in 2006.
 Caldwell's track "My Flame" is sampled for "Sky's the Limit" by The Notorious B.I.G. featuring R&B group 112.

 Caldwell's debut album was followed by Cat in the Hat (1980) and Carry On (1982).
-For the album Carry On, Caldwell played all the instruments, was the producer and helped with arranging and mixing.
+For the album Carry On, he played all the instruments, was the producer, and helped with arranging and mixing.
 In 1983, Caldwell released August Moon only in Japan.
 It was released in the United States in the 1990s.
 Singer Boz Scaggs advised Caldwell to write songs for other musicians after TK Records shut down.
 Caldwell wrote "The Next Time I Fall", which became a hit for Amy Grant and Peter Cetera, along with songs for Scaggs himself, Roy Ayers, Chicago, Natalie Cole, Neil Diamond, Roberta Flack, and Al Jarreau.

-On Blue Condition (1996), Caldwell turned from R&B to recording big band arrangements of songs from the Great American Songbook, particularly those sung by Frank Sinatra.
-He also portrayed Sinatra in tributes to the Rat Pack in Las Vegas.
-He continued to sing standards on Come Rain or Come Shine (1999), The Consummate Bobby Caldwell (2010) and After Dark (2014).
+On Blue Condition (1996), Caldwell turned from performing and recording R&B to recording big band arrangements of songs from the Great American Songbook, particularly those sung by Frank Sinatra.
+Caldwell also portrayed Sinatra in tributes to the Rat Pack in Las Vegas.
+Caldwell continued to sing standards on Come Rain or Come Shine (1999), The Consummate Bobby Caldwell (2010), and After Dark (2014).
 In 2015, he collaborated with record producer Jack Splash on the album Cool Uncle.'

 Influence

 The Caldwell track "Open Your Eyes" from Cat in the Hat was sampled by J Dilla on Common's "The Light" from his 2000 album Like Water for Chocolate.
-"Open Your Eyes" was also covered by artists John Legend and Dwele.
+"Open Your Eyes" was covered by John Legend and Dwele, from Detroit.

-In 2019, the owner of the rights to the Caldwell song "Carry On" (from the album of the same name) sued Lil Nas X for $25 million for using the song without permission in his own song of the same name from his 2018 mixtape Nasaratti, which at the time was available on YouTube, Spotify and SoundCloud.
+In 2019, the owner of the rights to the Caldwell song "Carry On" (from the album of the same name) sued Lil Nas X for $25 million for using the song without permission in his own song of the same name from his 2018 mixtape Nasaratti, which at the time was available on YouTube, Spotify, and SoundCloud.